-- 3.13 The Council has a corporate project management framework that applies to most of the projects included within the capital programme.
-This provides for designation of a project manager and sponsor, and includes a mechanism for progress on corporate projects to be reported quarterly to a Corporate Projects Board. - 3.14 Financial monitoring of capital projects is addressed by the Council's Financial Procedure Rules.
+3.13 The Council has a corporate project management framework that applies to most of the projects included within the capital programme.
+This provides for designation of a project manager and sponsor, and includes a mechanism for progress on corporate projects to be reported quarterly to the Strategic Capital Investment Board.

+3.14 Financial monitoring of capital projects is addressed by the Council's Financial Procedure Rules.
 Individual Member Service Committees receive quarterly reports on capital expenditure for the services for which they are responsible.